Melon Price Reaches $38.88 on Major Exchanges (MLN)

-Melon (MLN) traded flat against the U.S. dollar during the twenty-four hour period ending at 12:00 PM Eastern on April 27th.
-One Melon coin can currently be bought for approximately $38.88 or 0.00121884 BTC on major exchanges.
-Melon has a market capitalization of $57.42 million and approximately $6.43 million worth of Melon was traded on exchanges in the last 24 hours.
-During the last seven days, Melon has traded flat against the U.S. dollar.
+Melon (MLN) traded flat against the dollar during the one day period ending at 13:00 PM ET on May 1st.
+One Melon coin can now be bought for approximately $38.88 or 0.00121884 BTC on exchanges.
+Melon has a market cap of $57.42 million and $6.43 million worth of Melon was traded on exchanges in the last 24 hours.
+Over the last seven days, Melon has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.